MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 In this example:

-+ `name`: Defines the name for the notification message.ß
++ `name`: Defines the name for the notification message.
 + `title`: Defines the title for the notification message.
 On target platforms where the notification is displayed in a notification area, this value displays in the title area of the notification.
 + `body`: Defines the notification content displayed with the message.
 + `custom_data`: Defines additional data values (delivered as a JSON object) passed to the target application running on the device.
 The application retrieves this data from the message and uses it in some app-appropriate way.